 Sew Let's Quilt Along Block 12

 Today is Block 12 for the Sew Let's Quilt Along and I am thrilled to share a Rotary Cutter Block designed by yours truly.
 My grandchildren are especially fascinated by the sharp and dangerous tools in my sewing studio.
 Rotary cutters (or pizza cutters as they call them) are high on their kid radar, so the rule is no kids allowed in the sewing studio without Grandma!
-Click to download the Rotary Cutter Block Pattern (pdf) and read through the rest of this post for my tips.

 My rotary cutter handle is standard yellow (hey Olfa!) but your cutter can be any color you choose.
 I fused an extra layer to the rotary cutter handle so the background fabric wouldn't show through.